-The south-polar region is smooth, and marked with a set of fractures, likely caused by a change in the moon's rate of rotation and the consequent flattening of the moon's shape.
+The south-polar region is smooth, and marked with a set of almost parallel fractures dubbed "tiger stripes".

 Enhanced color view of Enceladus, largely of the southern hemisphere and including the south polar terrain at the bottom of the image.
-The blue regions are the "tiger stripes" During flybys in 2005, Cassini imaged icy jets erupting off Enceladus, which thus joins lo at Jupiter and Triton at Neptune as an "active moon".
+The blue regions are the "tiger stripes"

+During flybys in 2005, Cassini imaged icy jets erupting off Enceladus.
+So, like lo at Jupiter and Triton at Neptune, Enceladus is an "active moon".
 The jets consist largely of water vapour and dust, but also contains carbon dioxide, methane, nitrogen and propane.
-There was no sign of ammonia, which had been suggested as a natural anti-freeze, so parts of Enceladus must be warmer than expected.